khaledhikmat/vs-go/README.md

 `OpenCV` must be installed on dev machine and in Docker on deployment.
 Please follow instructions [here](https://github.com/hybridgroup/gocv?tab=readme-ov-file#how-to-install).

+We provide a sample [installation script](install_opencv_ffmpeg.sh) that can be used for automatic installation.

 ## Run Locally

+*Make sure that the `./settings` folder contains `cameras.json` file.*

 ```bash
 go run main.go
 ```

+## Docker

+We provide two sample Dockerfiles: one uses the OpenCV base image (i.e. `Dockerfile_auto`) and the other uses Ubuntu base image.
+You can expriment with each to see which ine fits better.

 ## Merge and Tag